LVPlayground/playground/javascript/features/playground/README.md

   - **/lvp access**: Changes access rights for one of the commands in this feature.
   - **/lvp party [on/off]**: Toggles the Party Mode on or off.
 Only available to Management.
+  - **/lvp settings**: Enables Management to change various run-time settings on the server.

 ## Commands
 The following commands are available as part of the feature: